Focus on Assignments - Students

-The assignments feature of SightReadingFactory.com allows students to launch sight reading exercises, and record their perfoamnce.
-Their educator can then grade the assignment, and give the student feedback.
+The assignments feature of SightReadingFactory.com allows teachers to create custom sight reading assignments for their students to take for assessment purposes.
+When students launch a SRF assignment, a sight reading exercise is generated for them and after a countdown timer, they record their performance and submit it to their teacher.
+Their teacher can then grade the assignment and give the student feedback which is then shared back with the student.
 This page describes the following steps a student takes to launch and record an assignment:

 - Check the dashboard for due assignments

 - Review the assignment